TigistW/Reinforcement-Learning-Algorithms-With-OpenAI-Gym/README.md

 ### Upper Confidence Bound (UCB) Algorithm
 An algorithm that selects actions based on an optimism in the face of uncertainty principle, balancing exploration and exploitation.

-## Project Structure

-reinforcement_learning/
-│
-├── grid_world.py
-├── multi_armed_bandit.py
-├── algorithms.py
-├── main.py
-├── gym.py
-└── requirements.txt

-- `grid_world.py`: Defines the GridWorld environment.
-- `multi_armed_bandit.py`: Defines the Multi-Armed Bandit environment.
-- `algorithms.py`: Contains the implementation of the reinforcement learning algorithms.
-- `main.py`: The entry point for running the algorithms on the environments.
-- `gym.py`: The entry point for running the algorithms on the environments.
-- `requirements.txt`: Lists the required Python packages.

 ## Installation